 Other fruits have limited uses because of their seeds, tartness, or processing needs.
 There’s a reason our foremothers made currant jelly instead of simply canning currants.
 One only needs so much wine.
 (Yes, really.)

 And speaking of currants, have you ever seen them for sale at your local supermarket?
 Or ground cherries?
 Or dewberries?
-Of course you don’t have to grow or forage your own fruits to make jam but there are just fruits you can’t buy.
-If you’re able to score any of these fresh delicacies, jam is my favorite way to enjoy them for all winter.
+Of course you don’t have to grow or forage your own fruits to make jam but there are fruits you just can’t buy.
+If you’re able to score any of these fresh delicacies, jam is my favorite way to preserve them to enjoy all winter.

 a little goes a long way